 - There are multiple types of IRAs, but Traditional IRAs and Roth IRAs are the most common.

 - There are special rules for who is eligible for each type of IRA.

 An IRA is an Individual Retirement Account and the nice thing is that almost anyone can start an IRA.
-Once you start an IRA, you can invest in an amazing variety of products from stocks, bonds and mutual funds to more complicated investments.
+Once you start an IRA, you have a lot of investment options from stocks, bonds and mutual funds to more complicated investments.

 What makes IRAs beneficial are the tax advantages that come along with them.
 Different types of IRA have different tax benefits and different rules:

 - What are the different types of IRAs?

 - Are you eligible to open a Traditional IRA?

 - What are your contribution limits?

 - How much of a tax deduction can you take?

 - Is it possible to withdraw the money early?